-Playing YouTube Videos in Player V4
+Playing YouTube Videos in Player V4 (Deprecated)

 The Ooyala Player Plugin for YouTube iFrame enables you to play YouTube-hosted videos using Player V4 and the Player V4 skin.
 This allows you to syndicate video content from YouTube into your web application.
 Integration involves adding an asset in Backlot that points to the video hosted on YouTube.
 In Backlot, the asset type is "youtube", so in our documentation, we refer to these as YouTube assets.
 You can customize video metadata (video title and description) in Backlot so that it appears during playback.

 - The Ooyala Player Plugin for YouTube iFrame uses YouTube's IFrame player API, which supports HTML5 playback only.

 - The Ooyala Player Plugin for YouTube iFrame supports pre-recorded videos.
 Although live streams will work, the player experience does not reflect that the content is live.

 Supported PlayersThe Ooyala Player Plugin for YouTube iFrame supports the Ooyala HTML5 web player versions 4.9.8 and above.

 Available Player V4 ControlsYou can use the following Player controls with Player V4 and YouTube-hosted videos: